-The postScriptNameID field is optional, but should be included in all variable fonts, and may be required in some platforms.
-Note that all of the instance records in a given font must be the same size, with all either including or omitting the postScriptNameID field.
+The postScriptNameID field is optional.
+All of the instance records in a given font must be the same size, with all either including or omitting the postScriptNameID field.

 The subfamilyNameID field provides a name ID that can be used to obtain strings from the 'name' table that can be treated as equivalent to name ID 17 (typographic subfamily) strings for the given instance.
 Values of 2 or 17 can be used; otherwise, values must be greater than 255 and less than 32768.
 The values 2 or 17 should only be used if the named instance corresponds to the font's default instance.